How to integrate Bolna MCP with Claude Agent SDK

 Introduction

 This guide walks you through connecting Bolna to the Claude Agent SDK using the Composio tool router.
-By the end, you'll have a working Bolna agent that can list all voice agents available to me, initiate a call using my sales agent, get status of recent agent executions, delete an old agent by its id through natural language commands.
+By the end, you'll have a working Bolna agent that can list all voice agents available to me, initiate a call using your sales agent, get status of recent agent executions through natural language commands.

 This guide will help you understand how to give your Claude Agent SDK agent real control over a Bolna account through Composio's Bolna MCP server.